Knowledge Hub

 A processor will not be liable if it can prove it is not responsible for the cause giving rise to the damage.

-The landmark judgment in Lloyd v Google LLC [2021] is the leading authority on damages for breaches of data protection laws (despite the lawsuit being bought under the Data Protection Act 1998, it will apply equally to the Data Protection Act 2018).
-The decision would mean it’s highly unlikely for private claims for damages to be bought in the masses against controllers.
+The landmark judgment in Lloyd v Google LLC [2021] is the leading authority on damages for breaches of data protection laws (despite the lawsuit being brought under the Data Protection Act 1998, it will apply equally to the Data Protection Act 2018).
+The decision would mean it’s highly unlikely for private claims for damages to be brought en masse against controllers.

-Data processing agreements are carefully drafted documents and it's important to get them right.
-The case of Schrems II states transfer impact assessments need conducting prior to any transfer of personal data cross border to non-adequate countries.
-It’s not always the case that processors are based in the EEA or the UK, many service providers are based across the globe, such as in the US.
-It is necessary to ensure you have adequate safeguards in place to be able to transfer personal data to your processor cross border.
+Data processing agreements are carefully drafted documents, and it's important to get them right.
+The case of Schrems II states that transfer impact assessments need to be conducted before any transfer of personal data cross-border to non-adequate countries.
+It’s not always the case that processors are based in the EEA or the UK; many service providers are based across the globe, such as in the US.
+It is necessary to ensure you have adequate safeguards in place to be able to transfer personal data to your processor cross-border.
+If in the EU, you must ensure that your transfers comply with UK international data transfer laws or if you are transferring personal data out of the UK to the US, via the ‘UK-US Data Bridge.

 About our expert